caseyanderson/phys_cpu_projects/README.md

 ### Attendance Policy
 Attending class is critical to learning this material.
-We have a lot to cover and will have to move pretty quickly to get through it.
+We have a lot to cover and will have to move pretty quickly to get through it all.
 Attendance, then, is heavily weighted (see above).

 Absences will be excused if and only if I am notified via email prior to the beginning of class.
 Failure to do so will result in an unexcused absence.
 3 unexcused absences will result in an automatic F in this class.
 If your absence is excused, we will work out a way for you to make up as much of the in-class activities as possible.